Autism-Takiwātanga Support & Resources In Aotearoa NZ

 Autism-takiwātanga and language

-Language opportunities at home (Altogether Autism)
+Language opportunities at home | Altogether Autism

 Altogether Autism website screenshot

-Young children on the autism spectrum may face challenges using and responding to spoken language, writes speech and language therapist Estelle Pretorius.
+Young tamariki on the autism spectrum may face challenges using and responding to spoken language, writes speech and language therapist Estelle Pretorius.
 You can support your child to learn that language can be fun and exciting, especially when it involves activities that they love.
 You will also discover that everyday activities and routines can provide many language opportunities for your child.

-Speech and language (KidsHealth)
+Speech and language | KidsHealth

 Screenshot of KidsHealth website - speech and language section